-The transaction documentation with one counterparty for \$193 million in CDS net par insured by AGC requires AGC to post collateral, subject to a \$193 million cap, to secure its obligation to make payments under such contracts.
+The transaction documentation with one counterparty for \$168 million in CDS gross par insured by the Company requires the Company to post collateral, subject to a \$168 million cap, to secure its obligation to make payments under such contracts.
 Eligible collateral is generally cash or U.S. government or agency securities; eligible collateral other than cash is valued at a discount to the face amount.
-There was no collateral posted as of September 30, 2019.
+As of March 31, 2020, AGC did not need to post collateral to satisfy these requirements.

-9. Variable Interest Entities
+10. Variable Interest Entities

-The Company provides financial guaranties with respect to debt obligations of special purpose entities, including VIEs but does not act as the servicer or collateral manager for any VIE obligations that it insures.
+The Company provides financial guaranties with respect to debt obligations of special purpose entities, including VIEs but does not act as the servicer or collateral manager for any VIE obligations guaranteed by its insurance subsidiaries.
 The transaction structure generally provides certain financial protections to the Company.
 This financial protection can take several forms, the most common of which are overcollateralization, first loss protection (or subordination) and excess spread.
 In the case of overcollateralization (i.e., the principal amount of the securitized assets exceeds the principal amount of the structured finance obligations guaranteed by the Company), the structure allows defaults of the securitized assets before a default is experienced on the structured finance obligation guaranteed by the Company.
-In the case of first loss, the Company's financial guaranty insurance policy only covers a senior layer of losses experienced by multiple obligations issued by the VIE.
+In the case of first loss, the Company's financial guaranty insurance policy only covers a senior layer of losses experienced by multiple obligations issued by the VIEs.
 The first loss exposure with respect to the assets is either retained by the seller or sold off in the form of equity or mezzanine debt to other investors.
 In the case of excess spread, the financial assets contributed to VIEs generate interest income that are in excess of the interest payments on the debt issued by the VIE.
 Such excess spread is typically distributed through the transaction's cash flow waterfall and may be used to create additional credit enhancement, applied to redeem debt issued by the VIE (thereby, creating additional overcollateralization), or distributed to equity or other investors in the transaction.